 The new DeRivera Park Gardens were designed by All Seasons Landscaping from Medina, Ohio in coordination with Garden Club members Jody Frimel, Susan Hildebrandt and Sue Thwaite.
 Major funding was provided by Put in Bay Village and DeRivera Park Trust.
-The Put in Bay Garden Club also contributed funds toward the project.
+The Put in Bay Garden Club also contributed funds toward the projects.
 Two of the gardens are located by the lift stations in front of the Beer Barrel and near the Park bathhouse.
-An additional garden surrounds the DeRivera Park Sign by the Boardwalk.
-Four new trees were planted around the Park, as well.
-The Garden Club will maintain the new flower beds.
-The project required many hours, including: design, selection of plant materials, and review and presentation of the concept for approval.
-The gardens will be completed in the spring of 2016 with the planting of perennials.
+A garden surrounds the DeRivera Park Sign by the Boardwalk and another is located across from Frosty's Bar.
+The newest garden (October-2017) is across from the Jet Express at Bayview and Hartford Avenues.
+Four trees were planted around the Park, as well.
+The Garden Club maintains the flower beds.
+These project required many hours, including: design, selection of plant materials, and review and presentation of the concept for approval.
+The gardens have been added over the last several years.

 Board of Directors